Local history and heritage

 Find out more about the materials held by the Local Studies Centre

-Where can I find the Local Studies Centre?
+Where can I find the Local Studies Library?

-The Local Studies Centre is situated on the first floor of the City Library and Arts Centre on Fawcett Street in the centre of Sunderland
+The Local Studies Library is situated on the first floor of the City Library and Arts Centre on Fawcett Street in the centre of Sunderland

 Our special collections include photographs and prints, Mason Collection, Lindisfarne Gospels, the Codex Amiatinus and Sunderland Then and Now.